What is the ITI?

 We currently have around 35 members and are always on the look-out for new members, whether they are established translators and interpreters moving to our region or new professionals joining the industry.
 Our annual subscription is £10 for ITI members and £5 for current students.
-Membership also includes access to our Yahoo e-group, where we chat, support one another and share news.
+Membership also includes access to our Google e-group, where we chat, support one another and share news.
 If you would like to join us, please contact our Membership Secretary, Ellen Worrell.

 We have recently established an informal mentoring scheme to support those starting out in the industry, with both mentors and mentees alike reporting numerous benefits.
 If you would like more details about our mentoring scheme, please contact our Coordinator, Anna McGuire.

 We also offer CPD grants allowing EMRG members to participate in any CPD event, online or face-to-face, that will allow them to improve their knowledge and understanding of their specialist area of translation or interpreting, or to improve their linguistic skills.
 Grants will be considered on a case-by-case basis, depending on the funds available at the time of application.
 For further information, please contact our Treasurer, Martin James.

 EMRG members soaking up some September sunshine at Rutland Water